raspberrypilearning/surprise-animation/en/step_4.md

 when [timer v] > [5]
 ```

-If you have the `timer`{:class="block3events"} selected correctly, you can try adjusting the amount of time that the timer waits.
+If you have the `timer`{:class="block3events"} selected correctly, try adjusting the amount of time that the timer waits.

 --- /collapse ---